 Be aware that if you want to go down to the port, you can either take the staircase at the north side of Piazza Tasso, or follow a longer, winding road.
-If mobility is an issue, there is a bus which you can catch at the port to bring you back up to town.
+If mobility is an issue, there is a bus that you can catch at the port to bring you back up to town.

 Day 3 – Capri

 Capri is a jewel of an island in a sapphire-blue sea.
-Synonymous with the rich and famous, it’s been visited from everyone from the Emperor Tiberius, to Jackie Onassis, to Taylor Swift…
+Synonymous with the rich and famous, it’s been visited by everyone from Emperor Tiberius, to Jackie Onassis, to Taylor Swift…

 Blue Grotto is top of most visitor bucket lists: a cave located just off the sea, where the water turns a brilliant, luminous blue.
 Also popular are boat tours around the entirety of the island’s coast, a highlight being the Faraglioni rocks, where your boat passes through a natural tunnel at the base of the towering rocks.

 Once there, you can get a chairlift up to the summit of Monte Solaro, the island’s highest point.
 Here you can soak in one of the finest views you’ll ever see, of the lusciously green isle surrounded by sparkling blue seas.

 Practical Information: To reach Capri, go to Sorrento’s Marina Piccolo (don’t be confused by the names of Sorrento’s marinas – Marina Piccolo is the big one, Marina Grande is the small one!), and buy a ticket from any of the booths which are marked with “Capri”.
-The journey will take about 20 minutes, and cost anything from 13 to 32 EUR, depending on the time of day.
+The journey will take about 20-30 minutes, and cost anything from 20 to 35 EUR, depending on the time of day.
 Earlier in the day tends to be cheaper.

 Day 4 – Pompeii

 It would be wrong to visit the Naples region and not visit its most famous historic site!
-The Roman town of Pompeii was destroyed in 79AD when the nearby volcano of Vesuvius erupted, causing a chain of events so destructive that they wiped out the town’s population and buried it under a thick layer of solidified ash.
+The Roman town of Pompeii was destroyed in 79 AD when the nearby volcano of Vesuvius erupted, causing a chain of events so destructive that they wiped out the town’s population and buried it under a thick layer of solidified ash.

 It’s extremely easy to reach Pompeii from Sorrento.
 You can take a 30-minute train from Sorrento’s train station, which is located just off the central Corso Italia.
 You can catch any train heading to Napoli and alight at Pompei Villa Dei Misteri station.
 It’s a short walk from here to the site’s entrance; just follow the row of souvenir stalls.

 Take plenty of water (there’s a cafe on site if you do run out), use plenty of sunscreen, and wear a hat and sunglasses.
 There’s very little shade in Pompeii.
 You can hide from the sun inside the cafe or in one of the few buildings with a roof.
 It’s also advisable not to wear heeled shoes – the Roman cobblestones and pavements are awkward to walk on even when wearing flats.
 Your ankles will thank you for it!

 You’ll be given a map with your ticket: identify the key things you want to see and treat everything else as a bonus.
 Make sure not to miss the Forum, the Villa of the Mysteries, the House of the Faun, the Cave Canem sign, the Lupinarium, or the amphitheater.

 Day 5 – Naples

 Napoli might have a few rough edges, but after five visits there, I’ve never once had any problems.
-The people are friendly (especially if you attempt speaking in Italian!), the historic sites are world-class, and the scenes are far prettier than some would have you believe.
+The people are friendly (especially if you attempt to speak in Italian!), the historic sites are world-class, and the scenes are far prettier than some would have you believe.
 Not to mention that the food in Naples is out of this world!

-You’ll be able to see the original artefacts discovered in Pompeii and Herculaneum, which were removed and kept in the museum for their own preservation.
+You’ll be able to see the original artifacts discovered in Pompeii and Herculaneum, which were removed and kept in the museum for their own preservation.
 Most notorious is the Secret Cabinet room, where you can see some of the more erotic discoveries!
-Add to that the famous Farnese Marbles statue collection and a huge array of Egyptian artefacts, and you have a full day for any fan of classical history.
+Add to that the famous Farnese Marbles statue collection and a huge array of Egyptian artifacts, and you have a full day for any fan of classical history.

 If you like history, then don’t miss the Herculaneum archeological site, a UNESCO World Heritage Site and one of the world’s most preserved ancient cities.

-The reputation for having the best pizza in the world is absolutely accurate: with tomatoes which have been freshly-picked from the rich soil around Mt Vesuvius, mozzarella cheese which is made nearby, and the expertise of generations of Neapolitan pizzaiolos, you won’t find a better one.
+The reputation for having the best pizza in the world is absolutely accurate: with tomatoes that have been freshly picked from the rich soil around Mt Vesuvius, mozzarella cheese that is made nearby, and the expertise of generations of Neapolitan pizzaiolos, you won’t find a better one.

 Practical Information: All trains from Sorrento station have a final destination of Naples, so you really can’t go wrong.
 I personally like to catch the train to Naples in the morning, then head down to Molo Beverello port and catch the ferry back to Sorrento in the afternoon.
 You avoid the crowded rush hour on the trains and put your feet up on the ferry’s more comfortable seats after a day’s walking.